marcofriedmann/canoetours/README.md

-# canoetours
+# Welcome
-Collection of canoe tour gpx tracks
+This repository is ment to be a collection of canoe tour gpx tracks, which are generated and optimized by a community of people